Cedar VS Architectural Shingles

 Other aspects to consider before investing in cedar shingles would be:

 - Weight of the cedar – can the present structure support it?

 - Building codes – which materials are permitted in the area?

 - Architectural controls in the neighbourhood – aesthetic compatibility or conflict with neighbouring homes?

 - Local weather/environment – Edmonton and surrounding area experiences extreme weather throughout the year, so consideration needs to be given for any special pre-treatment.

-Despite the higher initial investment for cedar shingles over asphalt shingles, there are several long-term and cost-effective advantages to installing or replacing a roof with cedar.
-It is essential to do your research and, more importantly, seek information from a reputable roofing company experienced in dealing with cedar shingles.
+Despite the higher initial investment for cedar shingles over asphalt shingles, installing or replacing a roof with cedar has several long-term and cost-effective advantages.
+It is essential to research and, more importantly, seek information from a reputable roofing company experienced in cedar shingles.